 AMY GOODMAN: His position was head of the Centers for Disease Control —

-LARRY KRAMER: No, no. He’s head of NIAID, National Institute of Allergy and Infectious Disease.
+LARRY KRAMER: No, no, he’s head of NIAID, National Institute of Allergy and Infectious Disease.
 He still is.
 He’s the government’s chief person on HIV, has been all along.
-He was terrible for many years.
+And he was terrible for many years.
 He then became a true hero.
 I called him a murderer early on, and I now call him a hero.
 That’s his development, and it was moving to watch as it happened.

 LARRY KRAMER: That made me feel very good.
 This whole drama over these years has been a zillion life lessons every single day.